RonenNess/sini/README.md

 MyObj obj2 = IniFile.ToObject<MyObj>("my_ini_file.ini", section:"obj2");
 ```

-Needless to say, in this case since we already begin from a section you can't have nested objects read.
+Needless to say, in this case we can't have any nested fields, since we already begin in a section.

-### Flags
+### ToObject Flags

 You may have noticed that the `ToObject()` method also accepts an optional `flags` parameter.
-These flags determine the behavior while loading the ini file into the object.
+These flags determine the behavior while loading the ini file into an object.
 Let's list them here:

 #### AllowMissingFields